Testing Pay with Transfer on Monnify Sandbox

 6. Validate the monnify-signature header on every incoming webhook.

-7. Make your webhook handler idempotent — Monnify may deliver the same event more than once.
+7. Make your webhook handler idempotent, as Monnify may deliver the same event more than once.

 8. Always verify payment status server-side before fulfilling an order.